meilisearch/documentation/learn/getting_started/quick_start.md

 # Quick Start

 This quick tour will help you get started with MeiliSearch in only a few steps.
+In order to follow along, you'll need to be somewhat familiar with the command line.
+Many of the examples use JavaScript, but you are not required to know JavaScript syntax, but an understanding of basic programming concepts, especially JSON, will help you make the most of this guide.

 ## Download and Launch